Thomas Babington Macaulay: Legacy as a historian

 We must never judge the quality of a teaching by the quality of the Teacher, or allow the spots to shut out the sun.
 It would be unjust, and it would deprive us of nearly all that is great and good in this world.
 Let me remind you of Macaulay.
 He remains to me one of the greatest of all writers and masters, although I think him utterly base, contemptible and odious for certain reasons which you know.

 In 1888, Acton wrote that Macaulay "had done more than any writer in the literature of the world for the propagation of the Liberal faith, and he was not only the greatest, but the most representative, Englishman then living".

 W. S. Gilbert described Macaulay's wit, "who wrote of Queen Anne" as part of Colonel Calverley's Act I patter song in the libretto of the 1881 operetta Patience.
 (This line may well have been a joke about the Colonel's pseudo-intellectual bragging, as most educated Victorians knew that Macaulay did not write of Queen Anne; the History encompasses only as far as the death of William III in 1702, who was succeeded by Anne.)

 Herbert Butterfield's The Whig Interpretation of History (1931) attacked Whig history.
 The Dutch historian Pieter Geyl, writing in 1955, considered Macaulay's Essays as "exclusively and intolerantly English".

 On 7 February 1954, Lord Moran, doctor to the Prime Minister, Sir Winston Churchill, recorded in his diary:

 Randolph, who is writing a life of the late Lord Derby for Longman's, brought to luncheon a young man of that name.
 His talk interested the P.M. ...
 Macaulay, Longman went on, was not read now; there was no demand for his books.
 The P.M. grunted that he was very sorry to hear this.
 Macaulay had been a great influence in his young days.

+Churchill wrote in his autobiography that he "accepted all Macaulay wrote as gospel".

 George Richard Potter, Professor and Head of the Department of History at the University of Sheffield from 1931 to 1965, stated "In an age of long letters ...
 Macaulay's hold their own with the best".
 However Potter also stated:

 For all his linguistic abilities he seems never to have tried to enter into sympathetic mental contact with the classical world or with the Europe of his day.
 It was an insularity that was impregnable ...
 If his outlook was insular, however, it was surely British rather than English.